International Paper

 67. Identified species of conservation concern, referencing international or national system of species classification?

-The company reports that it has identified various species such as the Northern Long-eared Bat, Bald Eagle, Red-cocked Woodpecker, Louisiana Pine Snake, American Chaffseed, and Gopher Tortoise, as well as a variety of rare freshwater mussel species, using the ForSite system.
-However, it is not classified according to an appropriate system.
-This information is not externally verified.
+The company reports that it has identified various species such as the Northern Long-eared Bat, Bald Eagle, Red-cocked Woodpecker, Louisiana Pine Snake, American Chaffseed, and Gopher Tortoise, along with a variety of rare freshwater mussel species, using the ForSite system.
+However, the species are not classified according to an appropriate system and the information is not externally verified.

 -